Active Learning Instructional Strategy: Muddiest Points

 💡 If using an online form, make submitting the form required, with a due date, and possibly for a very small amount of course credit.
 In Canvas, a quiz can be configured as a “graded survey” that automatically assigns points on completion, and student submissions can be viewed by downloading the “Quiz Statistics -> Student Analysis” report.

 3. Review submitted topics and rank by frequency of occurrence.
 While doing this, make note of representative questions from students for a particular topic.
 Students like to see that their own question was used to start a discussion.
+For large courses, read a sampling of student responses and look for trends to be addressed with the entire class.

 • A new worked example for a challenging problem type.